1apple7seeds/1apple7seeds.github.io/resume.md

 layout: page
 ---

-I recently earned my Master’s degree in the field of Computer Science with a focus on autonomous systems.
+I earned my Master’s degree in the field of Computer Science with a focus on autonomous systems.
 During my Master’s, I joined Fraunhofer as a research assistant to learn about localization, path planning, and navigation for autonomous drones.
 I also joined the university robotics team and gained experience with object recognition and robot arm manipulation for autonomous mobile robots.
-I’m currently working on publishing my Master’s thesis at a scientific conference with the support of Fraunhofer and my university.
+After my studies in Germany, I joined A*STAR as a research engineer to work on computer vision with robots.
+I’m currently working on multiple industry projects in Singapore and having fun with robots.

 ## Work Experience

+**A*STAR ARTC, Singapore (2022-2024)**

+*Senior Research Engineer*

+- Worked on industry projects providing computer vision solutions for robotic-based applications.
+- Designed visual localization systems for mobile manipulators using C++ and Python with ROS.
+- Trained neural networks for reinforcement learning scenarios and object detection from images.

 **Fraunhofer FKIE, Germany (2019-2021)**